 (49) FOURTH OBELISK

 Born in 1942, Gibbs grew up among the hills and bluffs overlooking the Mississippi River in Iowa.
 He completed his education with graduate school at the University of Iowa and held an apprenticeship with the German sculptor Walter Arno.
 After teaching for a few years at Arizona State, he returned to his native landscape to build studios.
 His inspiration stems from a childhood interest in the concrete world of landscape, construction and mechanical technology, as well as an interest in ideals and philosophies behind 20th century European history.
 In addition, Gibbs notes a contemporary fascination with the abstract nature of computer technology, communications and the financial markets.
 The influence of time on all of these things produces a dynamic between construction and destruction, generation and degeneration, positive and negative momentum and wholeness and brokenness, which is often apparent in his sculpture.
 His piece The Fourth Obelisk was created in 1990.
 It consists of painted steel and is 16′ tall.
-It is located on the small mound near the Pyramid Hill Tea Room.
+It is located on the small mound near the Visitor Center at the park.